mcgurk/Arduino-USB-HID-RetroJoystickAdapter/README.md

 #### Linux
 - Just connect, open your command line and test whit `jstest /dev/input/js0`.

-## Tutorial
-There is simple tutorial in [Tutorial](https://github.com/mcgurk/Arduino-USB-HID-RetroJoystickAdapter/tree/master/Tutorial) folder.
-I tried to make it as clear as possible, so even if you are not familiar with coding, you may can do modifications to it (example add a button).

-## Misc

-### Using Arduino Leonardo in Linux with Arduino Leonardo VID/PID
+##### Notice With Linux!

-Linux usbhid-module doesn't support out of box multiple controllers with one USB without USB-hub-features (I'm not sure about this, but I didn't manage to get multiple /dev/js-devices without this).
+Linux usbhid-module doesn't support out of box multiple controllers with one USB without USB-hub-features.

 You have to give parameter
 `quirks=0x2341:0x8036:0x40` (first numbers are VID and PID of Arduino) to usbhid-module.
 Here is example how to do it with RetrOrangePi 2.5.2: